suminb/interview-questions/README.md

 ## This Repository

-This repository contains some on-site interview questions that I have encountered over the course of last few  years.
+This repository contains some on-site interview questions that I have encountered throughout the last few years.
 I'm still working on providing solutions for some of the problems.
 No particular company name is mentioned, but those questions are general enough that they can be asked in any tech interview.

 The solutions are the best recollection of mime, but could be slightly different from what I actually wrote down on a whiteboard during the interview.
-There is a plenty of room for improvement for each solution I provided, but I wanted to show what kind of code I was able to write under a harsh environment (a whiteboard, time constraints, psychological pressures, etc.)
+There is plenty of room for improvement for each solution I provided, but I wanted to show what kind of code I was able to write under a harsh environment (a whiteboard, time constraints, psychological pressures, etc.)